OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 The test results are summarized hierarchically in a report.
 At the top level there are the Test Suites.

-By clicking on one test suite a description and all lower level tests in that test suite are shown.
+By clicking on one test suite, a description and all lower level tests in that test suite are shown.
 Failures in a test suite can be immediately recognized by the red color.
 The number of failed tests is shown in the top-right corner.

 .. image:: /images/projects/ETF/inspect-test-reports-3.png
     :scale: 70 %

 The green color indicates a passed test.
-Passed tests which require additional manual test steps that could not be automated are colored orange.
+Passed tests, which require additional manual test steps that could not be automated, are colored orange.
 The orange color may also indicate a test that has been skipped because it depends on another test that has failed.
 The exact status can be found below the description.

 The number of levels depends on the tested Test Object.
 If service tests have been executed the hierarchy is as follows: